Board of Directors

 the situation with your manager;

-manager is involved in the situation or you are uncomfortable speaking with your manager, send an email to
+- If your manager is involved in the situation or you are uncomfortable speaking with your manager, send an email

-actual or suspected misconduct or irregularity pertains to the functioning of an executive director of Elastic,
+- If the actual or suspected misconduct or irregularity pertains to the functioning of an executive director of

-report concerns directly to the Lead Independent Director of Elastic at the address of Elastic's registered
+Elastic, report concerns directly to the Lead Independent Director of Elastic at the address of Elastic's

-(including employees, contingent workers, vendors, and all others) may also report ethical, legal, or regulatory
+Anyone (including employees, contingent workers, vendors, and all others) may also report ethical, legal, or

 https://www.elastic.co/about/trust.
 You may choose to identify yourself or remain anonymous.
 We will acknowledge